port-labs/jenkins-terraform-azure/README.md

 3. Create a Port Action in the [self-service hub](https://app.getport.io/self-serve) using this [JSON](./port/action.json) definition
 4. Create the terraform templates in the root of your GitHub repository.
 You can them in the [terraform](./terraform/) folder:
-    1. `main.tf` - This file will contain the resource blocks which defines the Storage Account to be created in the Azure cloud and the entity to be createed in Port.
+    1. `main.tf` - This file will contain the resource blocks which define the Storage Account to be created in the Azure cloud and the entity to be createed in Port.
     2. `variables.tf` – This file will contain the variable declarations that will be used in the resource blocks e.g. the port credentials and port run id.
     3. `output.tf` – This file will contain the url of the Storage Account that needs to be generated on successful completion of “apply” operation.
 This url will be used on creating the Port entity in the `endpoint` property.